rtomac/yota-search/README.md

 **This project is not affiliated with or endorsed by Toyota.**

-Toyota has made it virtually impossible to call their GraphQL APIs directly (via WAF with intelligent threat detection), undestandably, to prevent unauthorized scraping.
-But that makes it difficult for motivated buyers to analyze and keep up on inventory for high-demand models, as the website is extremely cumbersome to point-and-click through (especially if you're looking for a specified option) and doesn't provide an option to be noified when new vehicles are added.
+Toyota has made it virtually impossible to call their GraphQL APIs directly (via WAF with intelligent threat detection), understandably, to prevent unauthorized scraping.
+But that makes it difficult for motivated buyers to analyze and keep up on inventory for high-demand models, as the website is extremely cumbersome to point-and-click through (especially if you're looking for a specific option) and doesn't provide an option to be noified when new vehicles are added.

 This tool is intended for *personal use* to automate a single query of inventory data and export it into a JSON or CSV format for analysis.
 It does so via web browser so as not to circumvent Toyota's intended use for their APIs.